antonfdiaz/legacyProxy/README.md

 That's it!
 You can now use Google, Reddit, GitHub and more on your old iPhone!

 ## TODO
 To-do for website fixing.
-I will NOT be fixing websites that already work with an app, such as eBay, YouTube, Instagram, etc.
+I will not be fixing websites that already work well with an app, such as YouTube, Instagram, etc.
 - [x] Google Search
   - [x] Modern homepage
   - [x] Web search